solrevdev/solrevdev.github.io/_posts/2020-05-17-blazor-hosted-on-vercel-aka-zeit-now.md

 ![](https://i.imgur.com/rZ0wCta.png)

+The code is now up on GitHub at [https://github.com/solrevdev/blazor-on-vercel](https://github.com/solrevdev/blazor-on-vercel)

 Next up I am thinking of deploying a Web API backend for it to talk to.

 Maybe a docker based deployment over at [fly.io](https://fly.io/docs/)?